 Examples of How Design Thinking Showcases An Ever Progressive India

-One Happy Independence Day Thought can Change It All
+One Happy Independence Day Thought Can Change It All

 Design thinking holds great promise for organizations, as it gives them scope to connect with people.
 You don’t simply create something and present it before the audience.
 You understand the audience first and design according to their current emotional state, needs, preferences, and behavior.

-Digitalization of India has been one crucial factor in strengthening the feel of “independence” or “freedom.”
+Digitalization of India has been one crucial factor in strengthening the feeling of “independence” or “freedom.”
 Going digital is more like being free of those long lines in banks or the grocery store.
 Digital designing is not focused only on generating revenue, but more on making people’s lives easier.

 For example, payment apps and similar digital platforms first scrutinized the problems people faced during purchase or payment.
 They then designed the app or process to simplify money transactions and the entire shopping experience.